 Annual Conference- The Annual Conservation Conference will be held virtually next Monday, November 16th.
 Tomorrow a dry run on Teams will take place to ensure everything operates smoothly.

 Executive Order 192- This Executive Order went into effect last week.
-This is guidance and protocol for District operating safety during the pandemic.
+This is guidance and protocol for public agencies operating safety during the pandemic and has been distributed to Districts for implementation.

-Supervisor Performance Standards Work Group- The Sub-Committee has met several times and come up w three recommendations.
+Supervisor Performance Standards Work Group- The Sub-Committee has met several times and come up with three recommendations.

-Supervisors will be required to attend 2 out of 3 Regional Supervisor meetings during their term of appointment.
+Supervisors will be required to attend two Regional Supervisor meetings and two NJACD business meetings during their term of appointment.

 The point system will be eliminated.

-There will be an emphasis on extra-curricular activities.
+Districts shall have 12 months to fill a supervisor vacancy.

 On motion by Mr. Ward, second by Ms. Kovacs, the proposed modification to the Supervisor

 Performance Standards will be sent to the Districts for review and comment.
-The comment
+The comment period

 will be 60 days.

-A discussion was held.
+A brief discussion was held.
 It was emphasized that there should be a rotation of the Supervisor

 Nominating Committee members to ensure there is a fresh perspective.
 Districts should make